ibm-cloud-docs/activity-tracker/ibm-internal-only/at_new.md

-## Provider that is authorized by a service requests an action on the customer's account
+## Provider requests an action on the customer's account
 {: #at_new_4}

 There are services like DirectLink and Transit Gateway that allow customers to run actions by using the service's API, and by using the provider's API.
 When the Provider's API is used, a provider, that is registered with the service, makes the request on the customer account.